rokmohar/medusa-plugin-meilisearch/README.md

 yarn add @rokmohar/medusa-plugin-meilisearch
 ```

-### Upgrade v0.1 to v0.2
+### Upgrade to v1.0

-*This step is required only if you are upgrading from v0.1 to v0.2.
-The plugin now supports MedusaJS v2.2.*
+_This step is required only if you are upgrading from previous version to v1.0._

-Service was renamed from `@rokmohar/medusa-plugin-meilisearch` to `meilisearch`.
+- The plugin now supports new MedusaJS plugin system.
+- Subscribers are included in the plugin.
-You will need to adjust your custom `subscribers` accordingly.
+- You don't need custom subscribers anymore, you can remove them.

 ## Configuration